tdanielles/libTracker/README.md

 # Library
-> A Library application created with HTML, CSS, and Javascript that allows users to add and remove books to the bookshelf.
-It also saves to your local storage and shows how many books are read and unread.
+> A Library application created with HTML, CSS, Javascript, and Firebase that allows users to add and remove books to the bookshelf.
+It also shows how many books are read and unread.

 [Live Demo](https://tdanielles.github.io/library/) 👈
 ## Purpose